Total time: 2 1/2 hours

 - I added the butter to the dough with the mixer running and let the mixer knead the dough until smooth and shiny again.

-- The oven was heated to 350°F
+- The oven was heated to 350 degrees F

 - Once risen, the dough was mixed again to release the air and divided into the mini bunt cake molds.
 My mold holds 12 individual bunts.
 These are quite small.
 Each can hold about 3 Tablespoons of batter.
 A 3 Tbsp scoop is very useful here and dividing the dough with a scoop means the cakes are more even and have fewer seams where the dough meets.
-If you make multiple additions into each cake well, you end up with seams where the dough doesn’t quite adhere to itself.

 - Once doled out, the dough was allow to rise again until molds were filled nearly to the top.